spark-jobserver/spark-jobserver/doc/python.md

 def validate(self, context, runtime, config):
     """
     This method is called by the job server to allow jobs to validate their input and reject invalid job requests.
     :param context: the context to be used for the job.
+Could be a SparkContext, SQLContext, HiveContext etc.
-    Could be a sparkcontext, sqlcontext, hivecontext etc. May be reused across jobs
+    May be reused across jobs.
     :param runtime: the JobEnvironment containing run time information pertaining to the job and context.
     :param config: the HOCON config object passed into the job request
     :return: either JobData, which is parsed from config, or a list of validation problems.
     """
     raise NotImplementedError("Concrete implementations should override validate")